soloproyectos-js/jquery.sp-require/README.md

 ```
 Distribution files are under the `dist` folder.

-## Configuration object
+## Declaring libraries

-Libraries are declared in a conguration object.
-In the following example we have three libraries, and each library has a set of JavaScript and CSS files.
-By default libraries **are loaded asynchronously**.
-That is: **they can be loaded in any order**, unless otherwise indicated (see `lib3` library, `async` property).
+Libraries are declared in a configuration object.
+In the following example we have three libraries, and each library is composed by several JavaScript and CSS files. **By default libraries are loaded asynchronously.
+That is: they can be loaded in any order**.
+If you want a library to be loaded after other libraries, you can use the `async` attribute.
+In the below example, `library3` is loaded after `library2`.

 ```JavaScript
 $.require('config', {